Asabeneh/30-Days-Of-React/04_Day_Components/04_components.md

   )
 }

-// Even th above code can be written like this
+// Even the above code can be written like this
 // Explicitly returning the JSX const Header = () => (
   <header style={headerStyles}>